Contact structures, deformations and taut foliations: Topology of the space of taut and horizontal foliations

-\end{proof} \begin{rem} For the sake of concreteness let us consider the representations $\rho_{2d},\rho_{st}$ given by a $(2d)$-fold fiberwise cover of the suspension of a Fuchsian representation in $\text{PSL}(2,\mathbb{R})$ and the stabilisation of a Fuchsian representation of a surface of Euler characteristic $\frac{1}{2d}(2-2g)$ respectively.
-These representations have the same Euler class but lie in different components of $\text{Rep}(\pi_1(\Sigma_g), \text{Diff}_+(S^1))$, which answers a question raised by Y.\ Mitsumatsu and E.\ Vogt in studying certain turbulisation constructions for 2-dimensional foliations on 4-manifolds. \end{rem} \begin{rem} Let $G_n$ denote the $n$-fold covering of $\text{PSL}(2,\mathbb{R})$.
-The proof of Theorem \ref{Rep_disconnected} shows that the components of the representation spaces $\text{Rep}(\pi_1(\Sigma_g), G_n)$ as computed by Goldman \cite{Gol} are distinguished by their contact perturbations. \end{rem} Larcanch\'{e} \cite{Lar} also considered the problem of deforming taut foliations through certain restricted classes of foliations.
+\end{proof} \begin{rem} For the sake of concreteness let us consider the representations $\rho_{2d},\rho_{st}$ given by a $(2d)$-fold fiberwise cover of the suspension of a Fuchsian representation in $\textit{PSL}(2,\mathbb{R})$ and the stabilisation of some Fuchsian representation respectively.
+More precisely, $\rho_{st}$ is the composition of a Fuchsian representation of a surface of Euler characteristic $\frac{1}{2d}(2-2g) = 2-2g'$ and a collapse map $\Sigma_g \to \Sigma_{g'}$ which collapses all but $g'$ handles to a point.
+These representations have the same Euler class but lie in different components of $\text{Rep}(\pi_1(\Sigma_g), \text{Diff}_+(S^1))$ since the corresponding contact structures have twisting $-n=-2d$ in the first case and $-1$ in the second.
+This then answers a question raised by Y.\ Mitsumatsu and E.\ Vogt in studying certain turbulisation constructions for 2-dimensional foliations on 4-manifolds. \end{rem} \begin{rem} Let $G_n$ denote the $n$-fold covering of $\textit{PSL}(2,\mathbb{R})$.
+The proof of Theorem \ref{Rep_disconnected} shows that for fixed $n$ the components of the representation spaces $\text{Rep}(\pi_1(\Sigma_g), G_n)$ as computed by Goldman \cite{Gol} are distinguished by their contact perturbations.
+This applies both in the case that $n$ divides $2g-2$ and where it does not, although in the latter case there is only one component (\cite{Gol} Lemma 10.5) so the statement is uninteresting. \end{rem} Larcanch\'{e} \cite{Lar} also considered the problem of deforming taut foliations through certain restricted classes of foliations.
 She noted that on $T^2$-bundles over $S^1$ with Anosov monodromy of a certain kind, the stable and unstable foliations $\mathcal{F}_{s},\mathcal{F}_{u}$ cannot be deformed to one another through foliations without torus leaves.
 This uses Ghys and Sergiescu's classification results \cite{GhS} for foliations without closed leaves on such manifolds.
 However, $\mathcal{F}_{s}$ and $\mathcal{F}_{u}$ can be deformed to one another through taut foliations: one first spins both foliations along a fixed torus fiber to obtain foliations $\mathcal{F}'_{s},\mathcal{F}'_{u}$ with precisely one closed torus leaf $T$.
 On the complement of $T$ one has a foliation by cylinders on $T^2 \times (0,1)$ intersecting each fiber in a linear foliation.
-It is then easy to construct a deformation between $\mathcal{F}'_{s}$ and $\mathcal{F}'_{u}$ through foliations with one homologically non-trivial torus leaf.
+It is then easy to construct a deformation between $\mathcal{F}'_{s}$ and $\mathcal{F}'_{u}$ through foliations with one torus leaf which is homologically non-trivial.
 Thus we conclude that one can indeed deform $\mathcal{F}_{s}$ to $\mathcal{F}_{u}$ through taut foliations.